Semih-H/Cyclistic-Bike-Share-Analysis/README.md

 - **Target Marketing with Usage-Based Incentives**: Utilize the data to create targeted marketing campaigns.
 For example, after a casual rider completes a ride that exceeds the average member ride duration, an in-app notification or email could be sent highlighting the savings they would have gained with a membership.
 This would use their specific usage patterns to demonstrate the value of a subscription in a tangible way.

+- **Enhance Services at Busy Stations**:  Some stations like Streeter Dr & Grand Ave, have a much higher number of rides than others.
+These busy spots can be used for special promotions or on-site membership sign-ups.
+Focusing efforts at these stations can help reach more casual riders when they may be most open to becoming members.

 <br>

 # Dashboard